Landlords big winners as Philippines bets on Chinese gaming boom

 “In the meantime, I’ll grab the opportunity”, Gaspar said.

-(GRAPHIC: List of approved Philippine Offshore Gaming Operators - bit.ly/327dbEv)
+For a list of approved Philippine Offshore Gaming Operators, click bit.ly/327dbEv

 Reporting by Karen Lema; Additional reporting by Neil Jerome Morales; Editing by Raju Gopalakrishnan